stefanoborini/book-modelviewcontroller/source/advanced_mvc/mvc_testing.rst

 Sending events with xtest, or with the widget level interface.
 Sporadics due to change in layout, running the screensaver.

-asynchronous tests tend to be slow and sporadically broken, because of race conditions.
+asynchronous tests tend to be slow (you need to perform an action, then wait for the result that may come and sporadically broken, because of race conditions.
 Favor synchronous testing, restrict asynchronous.